Alcohol Before PRP? Let’s Talk About It.

 If you’re preparing for a Platelet-Rich Plasma (PRP) treatment, you may be wondering whether having a glass of wine or a cocktail beforehand makes a difference.
 The short answer?
 It’s not a dealbreaker, but it’s also not recommended.

-Alcohol has a mild blood-thinning effect, which can increase your risk of bruising or swelling after a PRP procedure.
-It can also temporarily dehydrate the body, which isn’t ideal when we’re relying on your blood’s natural healing components to deliver the best results.
-While enjoying a drink the night before won’t cancel your treatment, avoiding alcohol for at least 24 hours before and after your appointment can help minimize side effects and support smoother healing.
+While enjoying a drink the night before won’t cancel your procedure, avoiding alcohol for at least 24 hours before and after your appointment can help minimize swelling, bruising, and dryness while supporting smoother healing.